 Ten to Twelve students are chosen each March to serve as marshals at the graduation ceremony and the fall Academic Convocation.
 These students have exceptional GPA's and must be planning to graduate in the Fall or Spring Semester of the next academic year.
-To qualify, students must have earned a minimum of 61 hours of coursework towards graduation and must have earned at least 45 credit hours at Pfeiffer University.
-The student who has the highest GPA is selected as Chief Marshal.
+Students are nominated by faculty based upon the following criteria: